opan/what-is/kafka/NOTES.md

 Consumer can only consumer a topic from a partition leader (default behaviour) Since kafka 2.4+, it is possible to configure consumer to consumer a topic from the closest replica

+Changing the number of partition in the middle is dangerous because its braking the ordering guarantee.

 ### Producer ACKs